Purii/react-native-tableview-simple/README.md

 Have a look at the [Examples below](https://github.com/Purii/react-native-tableview-simple#examples)! :-)

 ## Installation
-1. `npm i react-native-tableview-simple --save`
+1. `yarn add react-native-tableview-simple` or `npm i react-native-tableview-simple --S`
-1. Add components `import {Cell, Section, TableView} from 'react-native-tableview-simple'`
+1. Add needed components: `import {Cell, Section, TableView} from 'react-native-tableview-simple'`

 ## Extensible
 This component provides you with some predefined CSS-styles, inspired by the native TableView.
 You can always mix the `Cell`-instances inside a `Section`, with some Custom-Components.
-Therefore the `Cell`-Component itself can't be manipulated.
+Therefore the `Cell`-Component itself can't be manipulated heavily.
 If you aren't satisfied with a component, feel free to create a PR or just create and use a custom component.
 Get inspired by the predefined cellstyles.

-### Submit a Cell-Component
+### Submit a Custom Cell-Component
 Maybe you want to add your lovely designed Cell-Component to the project.
-Just move your component to the folder `components` and choose a meaningful name! :-)
+Just move your component to the folder `components` and choose a meaningful name! :-) How about a `SwitchCell-Component?

 ## Props
 ### TableView